-Linear regression has several desirable properties for calculating gradient descent methods: it has an analytical solution; the gradient can be also computed analytically, and the cost function is convex.
+Linear regression has several desirable properties for calculating GD methods: it has an analytical solution; the gradient can be also computed analytically, and the cost function is convex.

 Stochastic Gradient Descent

-Stochastic Gradient Descent deals with the sensitivities of Gradient descent to the initial conditions, choice of learning rate or convexity of the cost function.
-It chooses a random instance in the training set at every step and computes the gradients based on only one instance (Géron).
-This algorithm is less regular than the Gradient Descent because of its stochastic nature.
+Stochastic Gradient Descent (SGD) deals with the sensitivities of GD to the initial conditions, choice of learning rate or convexity of the cost function.
+It chooses a random instance in the training set at every step and computes the gradients based on only one instance (Géron, 2019).
+This algorithm is less regular than the GD because of its stochastic nature.
 But it can help avoid the local minima, although it can make it harder to converge to a minimum.
 To solve this, it is common to use an adaptative learning rate, where the steps taken are larger at start, and get smaller as the algorithm approach the global minimum.

 In addition, to further accelerate the computations, the gradient is computed over so-called mini batches of the training data, instead of computing the cost function and gradient for all points of the training dataset.
 This is especially useful with large training datasets